Foreign Secretary visits Israel to show ‘solidarity’ after Hamas attacks

 Conflict is continuing in the region following the incursion into southern Israel by Hamas fighters.

-Foreign Secretary James Cleverly has arrived in Israel in a sign of the UK’s “unwavering solidarity” following the Hamas attacks.
+Foreign Secretary James Cleverly has travelled to Israel to show the UK’s “unwavering solidarity” in the wake of the Hamas attacks.

+His arrival in the country on Wednesday comes as global leaders reel from the surprise incursion by Hamas, which has provoked a major retaliation from Benjamin Netanyahu’s administration.

+Both the UK and the US have been among those offering firm backing to Israel but concerns have been expressed in the UN and elsewhere about the impact on civilians as air strikes continue to hit Gaza.

 “He will be meeting survivors of the attacks and senior Israeli leaders to outline UK support for Israel’s right to defend itself.”